Smia-Sajid/testrepo/README.md

 # testrepo
-tis is a demo repo for a class
+## this is a demo repo for a class

+### editing the file
+there is a markdown file in this repository